yonch/opentelemetry-network/scratchpad/rc-hashmap.md

   - Clone: increments Entry refcount via interior Cell.
   - Drop: decrements; when zero, pushes slot onto the dropped list by rewriting `ref_or_next` to Next(head) and updating `dropped_head` to this slot; increments `dropped_len`.
 If `keepalive_raw.is_some()` and `dropped_len == entries.len()`, reconstructs a `Box` with `Box::from_raw` from `keepalive_raw` and drops it to free `Inner`.
 Physical removal is deferred.
   - Does not implement Deref.
 All value access goes through RcHashMap::{access, access_mut}.
+  - Does not implement Copy.
+Cloning a Ref increments the entry’s refcount.
   - Owner pointer acquisition: computed once at Ref creation via `NonNull::from(self.inner.as_ref())`.

 Hashing and Equality